SD › Italy › Best Time to Visit Tuscany

 - Borghi in Festa – Held in Castelmuzio in the province of Siena, this festival brings the town together with a wide range of food, markets, music and games over the first weekend in June.

-- Manciano Street Music Festival – Held for four days around the second weekend in June, June 6-9, 2019, this festival brings live folkloristic concerts, street parades, culinary items, and locally handcrafted goods to the village of Monciano.
+- Manciano Street Music Festival – Held for 4 days around the second weekend in June, this festival brings live folkloristic concerts, street parades, culinary items, and locally handcrafted goods to the village of Monciano.

-- Tuscan Sun Festival – This summer arts festival takes place in Florence over a week in mid-June, June 11-18, 2019.
+- Tuscan Sun Festival – This summer arts festival takes place in Florence over a week in mid-June.
 It celebrates music, art, food, and wellness, with cooking demos, art exhibitions, and pre-concert receptions featuring Tuscan wine and locally-made items.

 - San Giovanni Feast Day – Florence celebrates its patron saint with this feast day annually on June 24.
 It includes multiple folkloric and cultural events that are followed with a spectacular firework display over the Arno River.
 There are generally boat rides organized on the river throughout the day, as well as after dark for viewing the fireworks from the water.